-- Health and family history.
-Comorbidity (two conditions) or multimorbidity (three or more conditions) significantly increases potential need for long-term care, especially as they age.
+Health and family history.
+Comorbidity (two conditions) or multimorbidity (three or more conditions) significantly increases the potential need for long-term care, especially as they age.

 Note that the need for short-term care, such as help recovering from a surgery or significant illness (pneumonia, for example), is not necessarily a predictor of the eventual need for long-term care.